Khagendra-12/SoundCloudDownloader/README.md

 - **Make sure to install scdl**

-'     Use "pip install scdl" to install scdl on your local device.'
+    Use "pip install scdl" to install scdl on your local device.

 - **ffmpeg**

-'     <a href="https://www.gyan.dev/ffmpeg/builds/"> Click Here</a> to install ffmpeg if the code executes with error showing "ffmpeg not found".'
+    <a href="https://www.gyan.dev/ffmpeg/builds/"> Click Here</a> to install ffmpeg if the code executes with error showing "ffmpeg not found".

-'     You might have to set up the system PATH environment variable.
-Install the package from the given link and after unzipping the file copy the path of the bin folder and add it to path.'
+    You might have to set up the system PATH environment variable.
+Install the package from the given link and after unzipping the file copy the path of the bin folder and add it to path.

-'     **Recomended to run on Collab if you avoid this installation.**'
+    **Recomended to run on Collab if you avoid this installation.**

 # Downloaded files